 So when does separate property become commingled in the state of Arizona?

 Separate property can turn into community property when assets become “commingled” during the course of a marriage.
 The process of commingling can occur when:

 – community funds and separate funds are deposited into a joint bank account;

 – community funds and separate funds are combined to make purchases;

 – money is transferred from one bank account to another;

 – funds are reinvested; or

 – money is borrowed from an outside source.

 In each of these cases, and separation of property is essentially eliminated when it becomes part of the community, or the couple.
-In Arizona, half of each spouses’s income is owned by the other spouse, which makes financial separation difficult to maintain.
+In Arizona, half of each spouse’s income is owned by the other spouse, which makes financial separation difficult to maintain.

 The community property laws of the state offer more co-ownership, but this can also lead to conflicts when trying to determine separate and community property.